-ANTICIPATING THE NEED TO By A. Dean Byrd
+ANTICIPATING THE NEED TO OUTPOTOTOTO By A. Dean Byrd

-of hurtful remarks or actions countless times throughout our lives.
+Te will be on the receiving end of hurtful remarks or actions countless times throughout our lives.
 Deciding ahead of time to forgive those who intentionally or unintentionally hurt us empowers us to move forward without bitterness or pain.